styladev/widget/README.md

 ###Additional options###

-Stories can be filtered based on tags by adding `tag : 'TAG',`.
+Stories can be filtered based on tags by adding `tag : 'TAG',` to the config object.

 The amount of stories can be adjusted by setting the limit: `limit: 10`.
 The default is 5 stories.
 Please note that the widget will only display the amount